 - Client: 100 incentive award winners from the financial sector.
 Average age: 35.

 - Event: Three nights in the beautiful English countryside.

 - Season: Early July.

 The location we selected for this challenging project was the South of England... approximately two hours from London and rich in attractions.
 Next we chose a country hotel estate that offered exclusive use and combined great English tradition with luxury.
-The hotel's large grounds provided peace and tranquility, as well as extensive opportunities for sports and other activities.
+The hotel's large grounds provided peace and tranquillity, as well as extensive opportunities for sports and other activities.

 Day one.
-Guests were greeted at Heathrow and transferred by black cab to Harrods in Central London for a sumptious buffet lunch.
+Guests were greeted at Heathrow and transferred by black cab to Harrods in Central London for a sumptuous buffet lunch.
 This was followed by a tour of London on vintage red buses and a flight on the iconic London Eye (pictured below ).
 We then switched to classic British cars for the transfer to the private country estate for the next three nights.
 After a welcome reception, guests were given a gourmet dinner complete with 'mad' waiters and live music from a harpist and a local folk band!

 Day two.
 A huge selection of activities with something to suit everyone.
 Guests could dip in and out as they wished or just spend the time relaxing... with golf, mountain biking, fly fishing, clay pigeon shooting, archery and ferret racing all on the agenda!
 A barbecue lunch was set up on the terrace.
 That evening guests were transported to a medieval gem of a castle dating from the 13th Century and still a family seat.
 There was banqueting in the Barons Hall and jousting on foot and horseback in the showground complete with stunt shows, music, artists, fire-eaters and other entertainers, plus a hog roast and beer tables.